Cash vs. Accrual Basis Accounting: What’s the Difference?

 Accounting Method Effects On Taxes

 The method you choose for recording financial transactions will impact your tax liability.
-With Cash-basis accounting, taxes are calculated based on the payments made and payments received.
-With accrual-basis accounting, taxes are based on the creation date of invoices and bills, regardless of when cash is exchanged.
+With cash-basis accounting, taxes are calculated based on the payments and transactions you have already made.
+With accrual-basis accounting, taxes are based on invoices and bills you may or may not have paid.

 The IRS mandates the type of accounting certain businesses must use to comply with their guidelines.
 If you employ a CPA, they might recommend one method over the other based on various factors, including your business type and how much income the business is bringing in.
 The Generally Accepted Accounting Principles (GAAP) requires publicly traded companies to use the accrual method of accounting.
 As such, it is the most widely used method of business accounting.
 You must generate financial statements through the accrual method for the IRS to be able to audit them.
 The accrual method is also mandatory for businesses that manage inventory.